rotki/rotki/docs/api.rst

       {
           "result": {
               "status": "not-found",
               "outcome": null
           },
-	  "message": "No task with the task id 42 found"
+          "message": "No task with the task id 42 found" }

-      }
+   :resjson string status: The status of the given task id.
+Can be one of ``"completed"``, ``"pending"`` and ``"not-found"``.
+   :resjson any outcome: IF the result of the task id is not yet ready this should be ``null``.
+If the task has finished then this would contain the original task response.

    :statuscode 200: The task's outcome is succesfully returned or pending
    :statuscode 400: Provided JSON is in some way malformed